Sarra-majdoub/carpooling/README.md

 - Create a ride by providing the required details.
 - Browse available rides and join those that match your preferences.
 - Report other users via the admin email if necessary.
-- Admins can access the admin dashboard to manage reported users and monitor application activity.
+- Admins can access the admin dashboard to manage reported users , monitor application activity  and delete users.

 **Admin credentials:**
 - Email: aymen.sallaouti@insat.ucar.tn